MaroGenio/Meta_Python/README.md

 # Meta_Python

-Simple Python Script to execute metasploit shellcode.
+Simple Python Script to execute metasploit shellcode using ctypes Module.
+-fully undetectable
+-support all encoders
-Just build the "exe" --> then deliver it
+-Just build the "exe" --> then deliver it